SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/SaveHeadingsForListItemFromListDefinition.md

 Saves the active headings for the list item.

-**Parameters:**
+## Parameters

- - **udListDefinitionId** The id of the list definition, indicating which list to delete the items from.
+* **udListDefinitionId** The id of the list definition, indicating which list to delete the items from.
 Negative numbers indicate TableNumber value instead of UDListDefId. e.g. -64 = category.
- - **listItemId** The identity of the list item to delete
+* **listItemId** The identity of the list item to delete
- - **headings** The headings to save.
+* **headings** The headings to save.

 **Returns:** NSSelectableMDOListItem[]